5 Advanced Cooking Techniques for Every Chef

 Making chaunk is a straightforward process, but mastering the balance of flavors requires a bit of experience and practice.
 For example, a flavorful oil like coconut may work well for a chaunk served alongside a chutney.
 But it might compete with the flavors of saag paneer — a spinach and cheese dish.

-Students can also explore techniques and global flavors in the World Cuisines course, where they take a culinary “road trip” through the food traditions and flavors of Europe, Asia, the Middle East, and the Americas.
+Students can also explore techniques and global flavors in the World Cuisines course, which takes them on a culinary “road trip” through the food traditions and flavors of Europe, Asia, the Middle East, and the Americas.

 3. Engastration – For Creative Layering

 Engastration undeniably leads to impressive entrees and desserts, but it can be complicated.
-These creations can take several days to complete, since chefs need to cook the individual parts separately.
-And chefs must be extra careful to ensure that each component is cooked to a safe temperature before eating.
+These creations can take several days to complete since chefs need to cook the individual parts separately.
+They must also be extra careful to ensure that each component is cooked to a safe temperature before eating.

 Before playing with engastration, chefs should have a thorough understanding of food safety.
 At Escoffier, culinary arts students start their programs with Culinary Foundations, which covers basic techniques like food safety and sanitation.